 Despite Holmes’ arrest and execution, rumors have persisted for more than a century that the serial killer bribed authorities to avoid punishment.
 The theories suggest that Holmes was allowed to escape and that officials hanged another man.

 In response to these rumors, in March 2017, Holmes’ descendants, who live in Delaware, petitioned to have his remains exhumed so that they can undergo DNA testing.
-The DNA test results are expected soon.
+The results concluded the remains did in fact belong to Holmes.

 Meanwhile, the fate of the site of the killer’s exploits is also shrouded in intrigue.
 With Holmes, allegedly, safely ensconced in prison, in 1895, the Murder Castle was gutted by fire, after witnesses reportedly saw two men entering the building late one night.